RichLlew182/shuffle-showdown/README.md

-# spotify-project
+# Spotify Project
-A personal project for a Full Stack Course using the Spotify API
+A personal project using Node, Express and EJS for a Full Stack Course using the Spotify API